 Added July 05, 2018.

 I strongly feel that Canada is getting rich by pushing money out of helpless and poor people.
 Look at me!
 I am writing this in a haste while I have college assignments due and while I am still unemployed.
 If you feel that my story isn’t real, then please start looking for White or colored people who are standing in cafes as cashiers and servers.
 You will find plenty of very talented and educated White and colored graduates there.
 Why must they hold an odd job in order to get an education and a real job?
 When will they get a real and stable job?
-Feel free to check out organizations like the Meeting Professionals International or Society of Technical Communication and you will find so many unemployed volunteers there that you will start losing your hair and perhaps your sanity.
+Feel free to check out organizations like the Meeting Professionals International or Society of Technical Communication; and, you will find so many unemployed individuals there that you will start losing your hair and perhaps your sanity.
 All this is happening because Canada has a very strong and wide Rich Poor Gap.
-What is making things worse is when the victims are left very hazy simply because someone who had the right authority to make some changes decides to gaslight them instead; for instance, Professors who are constantly telling students that “this is a basic program” and then again saying “this is a post-graduate certificate” are both gaslighting students so that they may feel hacked enough not to question the reliability and standards of the program.
-I find it funny that some of them don’t wish to believe us even after the “Conference Board of Canada” has issued this particular infographic that states that there is a gap between what the employers are looking for and the subjects that are being taught to the Post-secondary Education (PSE) students—PSE includes many kinds of academic institutions such as colleges, universities, and career schools.
+What is making things worse is when the victims are left very hazy simply because someone who has the right authority to make some changes decides to gaslight them so that they may feel hacked enough not to question the reliability and standards of the program.
+I find it funny that some individuals who have the right kind of authority don’t wish to believe us even after the “Conference Board of Canada” has issued this particular infographic that states that there is a gap between what the employers are looking for and the subjects that are being taught to the Post-secondary Education (PSE) students—PSE includes many kinds of academic institutions such as colleges, universities, and career schools.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.